Buzzing for BeyHive homecoming mums

 This is what a high school homecoming in Texas is like for the superfans, and the mums have a lot to do with it.

-As soon as you can, you’ll figure out if you’re going to make a mum yourself (probably with your mom’s help), buy one (probably with your mom’s help), or receive one as a gift.
+As soon as you can, you’ll figure out if you’re going to make a mum yourself (probably with your mom’s help), or buy one (probably with your mom’s help), or receive one as a gift (probably with someone else’s mom’s help).
 What kind of mum do I want?
-You’ll wonder what your mum will look like in the end.
+What will my mum will look like in the end?
 What am I wearing with my mum?
-You’ll wonder what your friends are planning.
-What will homecoming day be like as the mums take over my school, the pep rally, the parade, and the game?
-The day after homecoming, you won’t be able to stop talking about it with your friends and family.
-You’ll find the perfect spot in your room to display your mum, a keepsake of your first/second/last homecoming.
+You’ll compare notes with your friends.
+You’ll make plans.
+You’ll imagine the big day.
+What will homecoming be like as the mums take over my school, the pep rally, the parade, and the game?